 But personalisation – as Amazon or Netflix would have customers envisage it – is just the beginning.

 ARTIFICIAL INTELLIGENCE (AI) IS THE ENGINE FOR PROGRESS

-As real-time data becomes more actionable for marketers to utilise effectively, platforms possess greater agility and adaptable, personalisation efforts become more granular, this will leave businesses with some serious decisions to make.
+As real-time data becomes more actionable for marketers to utilise effectively, platforms possess greater agility and adaptability, personalisation efforts become more granular, this will leave businesses with some serious decisions to make.

 However, there are caveats to this.
 When personalisation is seen as a ‘quick fix’ for conversion problems and brands expect to manipulate their consumers into buying, they’re on to a losing battle.
 Why?
 Because growing concerns about data use, an ever-increasing awareness of how digital media operates and a general scepticism towards businesses are all concerns enterprises must be wary of.
 By creating an impression of surveillance and misusing data could both spell disaster for an organisation in today’s climate.